Our Science – Hinrichs Website

-T cell therapy can eradicate certain advanced malignancies, including melanoma and Epstein-Barr virus (EBV)-associated cancers.
-Application of this treatment modality is expanding as a result of advances in genetic engineering that permit transfer of tumor specificity to any T cell through genes encoding tumor-specific T antigen receptors (T cell receptors (TCR) or chimeric antigen receptors (CAR)).
-These genetically modified cells can recognize tumors and can mediate cancer regression in patients.
+T-cell therapy can eradicate certain advanced malignancies, including melanoma and some B-cell malignancies.
+Application of this treatment modality is expanding as a result of genetic engineering that permits transfer of tumor specificity to any T cell through genes encoding tumor-specific receptors (T-cell receptors (TCR) or chimeric antigen receptors (CAR)).
+These genetically modified T cells can recognize tumors and mediate cancer regression in patients.
 Targeting of shared tumor/self antigens with this strategy can induce tumor responses but has been limited by autoimmune toxicities.
-We are working to extend cellular therapies to cancers that express antigens that are expressed by tumors but not by normal tissues.
-Human papillomavirus (HPV)-associated cancers--virally induced malignancies that constitutively express foreign oncoproteins--are prototypical for these cancers and the focus of our present efforts.
+We are working to apply cellular therapies to cancers that express antigens that are expressed by tumors but not by healthy tissues.
+Human papillomavirus (HPV)-associated cancers--virally induced malignancies that constitutively express foreign oncoproteins--are prototypical of these cancers and the focus of our efforts.

 HPV-associated cancers occur at varied sites including the uterine cervix, oropharynx, anus, vagina, vulva, and penis.
 Metastatic disease from these malignancies is incurable, and durable palliation is rarely achieved with systemic therapies.
-Clinical trials with novel chemotherapeutic and targeted agents have resulted in only modest gains.
-Vaccines can prevent HPV infection, but uptake has been less than hoped, and these vaccines do not treat established cancers.
-Thus, novel approaches for treating HPV-associated cancers are needed.
+Novel approaches for treating HPV-associated cancers are needed.

-HPV-associated cancers are rational targets for T-cell-based therapies due to their expression of the E6 and E7 oncoproteins.
-These viral antigens induce malignant transformation and are constitutively expressed by cancers but not by healthy tissues.
-They also contribute to the proliferation and survival of cancer cells.
+HPV-associated cancers are attractive targets for T-cell-based therapies due to their expression of the E6 and E7 oncoproteins.
+These viral antigens are expressed by cancers but not by healthy tissues, and they contribute to the proliferation and survival of cancer cells.
 Thus, they are ideal therapeutic targets--tumor specific and functionally important.